Example: Metabolic modeling

 :y => 5.0

-The other constraints automatically get their values that correspond to the overall variable assignment:
+The more complex constraints get their values computed automatically from the variable assignment:

 st.transformed_coords